FreeRTOS/FreeRTOS-Plus-TCP/test/cbmc/proofs/ARP/ARP_OutputARPRequest_buffer_alloc1/README.md

-This is the memory safety proof for ```FreeRTOS_OutputARPRequest``` method combined with the BufferAllocation_1.c allocation strategy.
+This is the memory safety proof for ```FreeRTOS_OutputARPRequest``` method combined with the static BufferAllocation.c allocation strategy.

 This proof is a work-in-progress.
 Proof assumptions are described in the harness.
 The proof also assumes the following functions are